zydou/arti/web/docs/integrating-arti/custom-wrappers/android.md

 }
 ```

 You can now build your application, and test it in an emulator or on your device.
-Hopefully it should work.
+If you have any problems, check the [debugging](#debugging-and-stability) section below.

 ## Tips and caveats

 You can find a sample project to build a very basic app using Arti [here](https://gitlab.torproject.org/trinity-1686a/arti-mobile-example/).
 It does not respect most good practices ("don't run long tasks on the UI thread" for instance), but should otherwise be a good starting point.
 It's also implementing most of the tips below.

+The sample project [arti-mobile-example](https://gitlab.torproject.org/trinity-1686a/arti-mobile-example/) is a simple app that serves as a solid foundation for compiling Android apps with Arti.
+Additionally, it incorporates the majority of the provided tips below.

 ### Platform support
 By default, Arti runs only on Android 7.0 and above.
 Versions under Android 7.0 will get a runtime exception due to a missing symbol.
-If you want to support Android 5.0 and above, it is possible to implement `lockf` yourself, as it is a rather simple libc function.
+If you want to support Android 5.0 and above, it is possible to implement `lockf` yourself, as it is a rather simple `libc` function.

 It might be possible to support even lower Android version by implementing more of these methods (at least create\_epoll1).
 This has not been explored, as it seems to be harder, and with less possible gain.